khumba/haskell-style/haskell-style.md

 ### Lists

 Single-line lists should be formatted like `[foo, bar, baz]` without spaces on the inside of the brackets.
-Multi-line lists can use either
+Multi-line lists can use either the compact

     [foo, bar,
      baz, quux, quuux]

-or
+or one-line-per-element

     [ foo
     , bar